ksysoev/wsget/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/ksysoev/wsget)](https://goreportcard.com/report/github.com/ksysoev/wsget)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 wsget is a command-line tool for interacting with a WebSocket server.
-It supports plain text and  json messages, and can save the output of session into file.
+It supports plain text and  json messages, and can save the output of the session into a file.

 ## Installation

 ### Downloading binaries:

-Compilied executables can be downloaded from [here](https://github.com/ksysoev/wsget/releases).
+Compiled executables can be downloaded from [here](https://github.com/ksysoev/wsget/releases).

 ### Install from source code: